-The Downsides of Self-Prescribing Over-the-Counter Allergy Medicine
+The Health Risks of Self-Prescribing Over-the-Counter Allergy Meds

 April ushers in many positives, like warmer weather, longer hours of daylight and plenty of flowers.
 But it also brings with it some negatives for those with allergies.
 As trees bud and blossom and grasses reawaken from their winter slumber, so too do the allergens they and other plants carry.
 It can make spring a tricky time of year for allergy sufferers.
 Identifying which tree or grass allergen triggers your symptoms will provide you the advantage of taking the right medication at the right time to prevent symptoms.